fscottfoti/togethermap-help/docs/customization.md

 return 's';
 ```

 Next is the icon color function.
 This is very similar to the others but returns a color value.
-These colors can be hex numbers - you can search Google for a hex "color picker" and use your favorite from the web and just copy the value in here.
+These colors can be hex numbers - you can search Google for a hex "color picker" or use your favorite from the web and just copy the value in here.
 It can also return simple colors like "blue", "red", "yellow", etc, but these colors are less nuanced obviously.

 This function says, first check if there are no residential units, if so return a blue color.
 After that we know that the building is residential, but if it *also* contains commercial (the next line), we return purple.
 Then if it's a *large* building return red and otherwise return yellow.
 And that's how we choose the colors you see in the image above.